 The Artemisia Leadership Initiative inspires and empowers female scientists and strengthens overall capacity to respond to future challenges in food, agriculture and natural resources by addressing gender-based barriers and improving leadership skills.
 Our network of students, faculty, staff, alumni and external partners is a catalyst for igniting conversation, sharing tools, building skills, mentoring, and inspiring action that maximizes our workforce and lifts the leadership potential within industry and academia.
 The initiative is named after Artemisia, an ambitious and powerful leader, botanist, and medical scientist.
 The genus Artemisia is named after her and contains over 200 species of flowering plants, including sagebrush, a resilient species, which lives and thrives in some of the harshest environments.

 Mentoring circles provide participants with a safe open place to discuss points brought up during the seminar series and beyond.
 Participants in the mentoring circles receive priority registration for the Artemisia Professional Development Workshops.
-Mentoring circles are operating on the calendar year and have already been formed for 2018.
-The opportunity to sign up for 2019 mentoring circles will begin in Fall 2018.
+Mentoring circles are operating on the calendar year and sign up is now open for 2019 circles.
 Join the Artemisia Leadership Initiative mailing list to ensure you receive information about signing up for future circles.

 This seminal workshop will develop skills and address needs to truly empower and support women in their current and future roles.
 It is supported by an alumni steering committee comprised of women that have risen to leadership positions who will leverage personal leadership development experiences in business and industry to introduce to women on campus.